 What is really essential is that children are not taken away from their parents for a long time like they would if they were taking education abroad.

 Every pupil learns English, Maths, Science, Chinese, History, Geography, ICT, Art, Design & Technology, Drama and Music - all these subjects start in the youngest Reception class.

-Many of our pupils will choose to progress to our own Secondary School.
+Many of our pupils will choose to progress to our own Senior School.
 However, should they choose to continue their education abroad, they will be prepared to pass entrance and scholarship exams at the most competitive schools around the world.